When a Full Conservatorship Is Not Needed

 Court Oversight and Special Conservators

-Before approving any arrangement under this section, the court must weigh the interests of creditors and dependents.
-The court also considers whether the person's condition requires the continuing protection of a full conservatorship rather than a limited order.
+The court also considers whether the person's condition requires ongoing protection.
+If so, a full conservatorship may be more fitting than a limited order.

 The court may appoint a special conservator to assist in the accomplishment of any protective arrangement or other transaction authorized under this section who shall have the authority conferred by the order and serve until discharged by order after report to the court of all matters done pursuant to the order of appointment.